craue/CraueGeoBundle/README.md

 ```

 That's it.
 Of course you can use other data sources you have access to, and write a custom fixture to import it.

+If you have out of memory issues when importing a large number of entries try adding the `--no-debug` switch to avoid
+logging every single Doctrine query.

 # Usage